makersacademy/bowling-challenge/README.md

 Bowling Scorecard
 =================

 This is an implementation of a bowling scorecard with a user interface.
-For rules of ten-pin bowling [click here] (https://en.wikipedia.org/wiki/Ten-pin_bowling#Play).
+For rules of ten-pin bowling [click here](https://en.wikipedia.org/wiki/Ten-pin_bowling#Play).

 To see a short video demonstrating the bowling scorecard in use, [click here](https://www.youtube.com/watch?v=suvjufqDdmk&feature=youtu.be&hd=1).